“There is no doubt fiction makes a better job of the truth.” – Doris Lessing

 Her most recent short film, How to Survive a Breakup, is currently available on Amazon and streaming online on Condé Nast’s The Scene.
 The short won the Audience Award at its premiere at the 2015 LA ComedyFest, and screened to sold-out crowds at the 2016 Santa Barbara and Sedona International Film Festivals.
 Its debut at the Palm Springs International ShortFest led to an international distribution deal with MagnetFilm and partnerships with Tribeca Films and United Airlines.

 In 2016, Adar directed, executive produced and co-wrote the web series, Cannabis Moms Club, which was lauded by NPR as one of “The Best Web Series on the Internet”.
 Vanity Fair compared its “hilarious”, “insular, stylized absurdity” to an Elaine May monologue and Culture Magazine wrote, “People will fall in love with this series…each episode is legitimately laugh out loud funny”.

 Adar’s most recent executive producing and directing credits include comedic web series for Hearst, Cosmopolitan and the American Heart Association.
 Her digital series for Women in Film premiered at the 2017 Crystal + Lucy Awards.
 The pilot that Deena directed and executive produced, Baby Love, made its world premiere at SXSW in March of 2019.
-Deena is currently in development on her feature directorial debut, Nuked.
+Deena is currently in pre-production on her feature directorial debut, Nuked.